 The purpose of this article is to provide a general overview of cybersquatting and domain name trademark infringement.
 Regarding your personal situation, you can seek expert guidance.
 HHS lawyers and legal consultants are specialized in dealing with the registration, infringement and other related issues of the trademark.
 Our trademark attorneys have clear and realistic solutions for protecting your intellectual property.

-To know more about Cybersquatting and the protection of domain name, don’t hesitate to contact us for further consultation for domain name disputes and trademark law.
+To know more about Cybersquatting and the protection of domain name, don't hesitate to contact us for further consultation for domain name disputes and trademark law.

 1. 89 F.Supp.2d 1154 (2000), available at http://www.internetlibrary.com/pdf/Nissan-Motors-Nissan-Computer-Dist-Crt-Prelim-InjunctI.pdf